What type of Music do you play?

 When do you set up your equipment?

-In Charlottetown area we usually set up in the morning or afternoon, depending on the venue.
-Outside the City, we arrive one hour before your dance is to begin, unless previous arrangements have been made.
-Setup times take 20 to 30 minutes on average.
+In Charlottetown area we usually set up in the early to mid afternoon, depending on the Venue.
+Sometimes, based on space, there are Venues that can't accommodate early setups, until the Reception is over.
+Please check this out with your Venue, to confirm if there will be ample space for the DJ to setup early.
+If your Venue is outside of the City area, we will arrive one hour before your dance is to begin, unless previous arrangements have been made.
+Setup times take 20 to 25 minutes on average.
 We can arrange an early setup outside of town, but there would be an extra charge for travel and the DJ's time.

 What do you require when setting up your equipment?

 All that we require to setup for your event is usually a 6' or 8' table, chair and access to a standard 110V power source.
 If playing at an outdoor event or tent, there must be power run from a source or a generator available.
 Please make sure that a table and chair is available for us when we setup, sometimes this can get overlooked.

 Do you charge extra for out of town events?